maelchiotti/LocalMaterialNotes/README.md

 - [Material Files](https://github.com/zhanghai/MaterialFiles) for the general design inspiration, and especially the logo and its color.
 - [Simplenote](https://simplenote.com) for the general layout of the app and its basic features.
-- [Another notes app](https://github.com/maltaisn/another-notes-app/) for how to handle labels.
+- [Another notes app](https://github.com/maltaisn/another-notes-app/) for how to handle tags.

 ### Localization